-If you’re not sure what an acceptable proof of address (POA) looks like, it’s worth checking your reference report to help you decide which documents you can provide.
-If you need a bit more clarity, your reference provider should be able to help too.
+Got questions on what an acceptable proof of address (POA) looks like?
+It’s worth checking your reference report to help you decide which documents you can provide, and if you need a bit more clarity, your reference provider should be able to help too.

 Here’s a list of documents which are usually accepted as proof of address: